 Multiple locations.
 A petition for beneficiaries to perform services or labor or receive training in more than one location must include an itinerary with the dates and locations where the services or training will take place.
+The itinerary requirement does not apply to any H classifications.

 Naming beneficiaries.
-All beneficiaries in a petition must be named except for an H-2A agricultural worker or an H-2B temporary nonagricultural worker.
+All beneficiaries in a petition must be named except for an H-2A agricultural worker or an H-2B temporary nonagricultural worker who is not currently inside the United States.
 You may not request both named and unnamed workers on the same H-2A or H-2B petition.
+In addition, USCIS may require the petitioner to name H-2B beneficiaries where the name is needed to establish eligibility for H-2B nonimmigrant status.